frdmn/blog.frd.mn/src/posts/2015-09-22_ios-9-and-untrusted-developer-message.md

 slug: ios-9-and-untrusted-developer-message
 ---

-You might have heard that since iOS 9 you are allowed to deploy selfmade applications to your physical iOS device, without even participating in Apple's developer programm.
+You might have heard that since iOS 9 you are allowed to deploy self-made applications to your physical iOS device, without even participating in Apple's developer program.
 If you [managed to compile and transfer the app to your phone](http://bouk.co/blog/sideload-iphone/), iOS will probably display the following error message if this is the first time you're deploying an application:

 ![](/assets/images/posts/ios-9-and-untrusted-developer-message/1.jpg)